D7460N/D7460N.dev/ADD.md

 <h3 id="separation-of-concerns">: : SEPARATION OF CONCERNS : :</h3>

-D7460N also follows the "separation of concerns" principle.
-Most (if not all) scripting is separate from the CSS and HTML.
+The D7460N template also follows the "separation of concerns" principle.
+That is, most (if not all) scripting is separate from the CSS and HTML.
 This creates an "air gap" between the two affectively separating the GUI logic (commonly followed design patterns and conventions coupled with ADA accessibility and usability guidelines) from the (application specific) business logic which allows for both to be independently developed, operated, and maintained.

 Decoupleing GUI logic from business logic allows D7460N to be:
 * data agnostic